obgr/eon-bot/README.md

 Slash commands!
 You may use discord's slash commands in order to use the bot.

 ## Syntax
+### /about - About
+eon-bot will send a link to the Github page.

+### /cs - Change status
+eon-bot will change it's status to a random preset.

 ### /dm - Direct message
 eon-bot will send a direct message to the user.
 Useful for secret dice rolls or lookups.

+### /Ping - send Latency
+eon-bot will send a message containing the ping of the bot.

 ### /roll - Scalable dice
 Format has to be in NtN+N, NtN, NdN+N or NdN.